opengeospatial/ets-archetype-testng/src/main/resources/archetype-resources/src/site/markdown/index.md

 ![Set of relevant specifications](img/specifications.png)

-Several conformance classes are defined in the principal specification:
+Several conformance classes are defined in the principal specifications; the ones listed below are covered by this test suite:

 * Class A
     - List capabilities of conformance class A